 Where a behaviour incident has taken place the academy will need to determine all the key facts before making a decision as to the next steps.
 Staff will record the incident on Bromcom, and may be asked to write longer accounts if necessary.
 Students will also be required to write their accounts of what happened, whether this is as a witness, a victim or the alleged perpetrator of an incident.
-These accounts will not leave the academy, and will be anonymised if presented elsewhere (for example at a Governors hearing).
+These accounts will not leave the academy, and will be anonymised if presented elsewhere (for example at a Governors disciplinary panel hearing or Governors permanent exclusion hearing).
 Refusal to discuss or write about an incident in the academy will be seen as defiance and treated as such.